eHealthAfrica/aether/documentation/try/setup-aws.md

 ---
-title: AWS Setup for Gather
+title: AWS Setup for Aether and Gather
 permalink: documentation/try/setup-aws.html
-description: Gather Documentation – Setting up AWS for Gather evaluation
+description: Aether Documentation – Setting up AWS for Aether and Gather evaluation
 ---
 # Set up AWS EC2 Instances for evaluating Aether and Gather
 Starting up an AWS instance and configuring it for use with the Aether and Gather evals is very easy once you have an AWS account.
 If you are totally new to AWS and would like to try it out, start with the [Amazon EC2 Users Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) and then follow the instructions below.